The Gospel According to Mark

 Ending It is generally accepted that the current ending was added later, and that the original author ended it with an empty tomb on purpose.

-Urgency Mark’s gospel compels the reader to make a choice and to make it now.
-The opening words declare who Jesus is and challenges us to either accept or reject that.
+Urgency A common word in this gospel is “immediately.”
+It is very fast-paced, and there is an urgency conveyed.
+The author invites us into the action and portrays Jesus as a man in the center of the action.
+Mark’s gospel also compels the reader to make a choice and to make it now.
+The opening words declare who Jesus is and challenge us to either accept or reject that.
 And, for Mark, accepting it means entering into the suffering Jesus himself experienced.
 This is not a surface-level intellectual acceptance.

 1. JESUS’ ACTIVITIES PRODUCE AWE, BUT NO ONE PERCEIVES THEIR REAL SIGNIFICANCE